 Well-made.
 Diamond head shaped end.
 Sharp on front and back.
 Easy to re-sharpen.
 Wide head.
 Allows for working in tight places.
 Tough metal head.
 Long strong handle.

 The diamond points on this head are very sharp and could hurt you if you are not careful.

 Hoe does a great job on thick weeds.
 Shorter length on the handle is good for smaller gardeners.
 Sturdy head.
 Handle can be easily replaced.
 Works well to break up the soil.
 Gets to roots well.
 Solid forged construction on the head makes it stronger.

 This hoe does not ship sharpened, and will have to be sharpened after it arrives.

 Great for creating new rows or clearing weeds.
-Good value on this tool.
+Excellent value.
 Comes with a nice edge and works well on cultivating close to plants.
-Comfortable handle and lightweight.
-Pointed end helps to make weeding easier.
+Comfortable handle.
+Lightweight.
+Pointed end makes weeding easier.